 Annuities payable represent the net present value of expected future payments to beneficiaries designated under annuity gift agreements, charitable remainder annuity trusts, and charitable remainder unitrusts.
 Adjustments related to changes in estimates of future payments to beneficiaries and actuarial assumptions are recorded as actuarial gains or losses.
-Included in annuities payable on the statement of financial position for the year ended June 30, 2017 is \$2,292,126, as reserves for future payments of annuities payable.
+Included in annuities payable on the statement of financial position for the years ended June 30, 2018 and 2017 is \$2,382,356 and \$2,292,126, respectively, as reserves for future payments of annuities payable.